 Size and Light Requirements

 Persimmons prefer full sun but will persist in partial shade.
-Somewhat slow growing, it can grow to 30 feet tall in approximately 40 years.
+Somewhat slow growing, they can grow to 30 feet tall in approximately 40 years.

 Find Another Tree